 Before we explain the working and effectiveness of fiscal policy in bringing about BOP adjustment, let us recall that fiscal policy refers to the deliberate changes made by the government in its expenditure and taxation policies or both.
 Fiscal policy can be used as an effective tool of changing the aggregate demand and aggregate expenditure in the economy.
 Like monetary policy, a fiscal policy can be an expansionary fiscal policy or a contractionary fiscal policy.
 An expansionary fiscal policy increases the aggregate demand and a contractionary fiscal policy reduces the aggregate demand.
 A country adopting an expansionary fiscal policy increases government spending or decreases the level of taxation or adopts both the measures simultaneously.
-A country adopting a contractionary fiscal policy is adopted depends on the causes and the nature of BOP disequilibrium and the need for BOP adjustment.
+A country adopting a contractionary fiscal policy cuts down government spending or raises the level of taxation, or uses both measures simultaneously.
+What kind of fiscal policy is adopted depends on the causes and the nature of BOP disequilibrium and the need for BOP adjustment.